Avanade/DevOpsHOL/getting-started/README.md

 ![](<media/GS1.png>)

+9. Create the first commit for your project (Team Explorer -> Changes)

-9. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.
+10. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.

 ## Next steps